ml-explore/mlx-examples/README.md

 We are grateful for all of [our contributors](ACKNOWLEDGMENTS.md#Individual-Contributors).
-If you contribute to MLX Examples and wish to be acknowledged, please add your name to to the list in your pull request.
+If you contribute to MLX Examples and wish to be acknowledged, please add your name to the list in your pull request.

 ## Citing MLX Examples